Up to 50% off sofas & mattresses — limited‑time deals.

 Supportive, steady posture Not ultra-plush

-Built-in USB charging is genuinely handy Modular seams can be felt if you hunt for them
+Built-in USB is useful in daily use Modular seams are noticeable if you look for them

 Burrow Nomad Sofa